F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 admd -s vs./Common/Hackazon_BaDOS_protected+/Common/Hackazon_BaDOS.info.learning

-*we give the parameters of the Virtual Server and the corresponding DOS profile to view the statistics.*
-*We want to wait until the first number in the brackets is 90 or above.
+*Given the parameters of the Virtual Server and the corresponding DOS profile, admd returns stats on traffic learning* *We want to wait until the first number in the brackets is 90 or above.
 This represents the percentage confidence the system has in baseline traffic.*

 .. image:: images/percent90.png